 - Content restrictions apply to pages/sites displaying Google ads.

-Google ads may not be displayed alongside any type of content prohibited by our program policies, including adult or mature, copyrighted, violent, or hateful content.
+Google ads may not be displayed alongside any type of content prohibited by our Program policies and the Google Publisher Policies.
 It's your responsibility to ensure that all of your pages adhere to these policies.

 - Create sites with unique and relevant content.